DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 But many people measure success in dollars.
 I tried to protect myself against the obvious (someone manufacturing and selling my stuff) by using anon-commercial license. [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)

 Having a *product* and selling stuff has always been a second thought for me, for me its been about the SX70, and the process to figure out how it all works.
 Maybe going back to the sources: networking with awesome people, being on the radar so to speak.
-Franlkly, I would be happy just to pay my expenses, and believe me you, **there are expenses**, power supplies, electronic components, manufacturing, testing... and **FILM** that **IS** expensive.
+Franlkly, I would be happy just to pay my expenses, and believe me, **there are expenses**, power supplies, electronic components, manufacturing, testing... and **FILM** that **IS** expensive.
 And of course the test cameras.
 I keep buying and *killing* cameras.
 Think of, better, picture me, as [Sid](https://pixar.fandom.com/wiki/Sid_Phillips) the neighbor of Woody in [Toy Story](https://en.wikipedia.org/wiki/Toy_Story): *Oh, no, not Sid!*

 Now I am trying to set up the business end, in a cheap but professional maner.
 And **that** also takes time, and resources.